asreview/asreview/docs/source/server/overview.rst

   comply with institutional policies.

-- **Heavy models**: ASReview LAB Server is designed to separate the AI engine (Task server) from the front-end and back-end.
+- **Heavy models**: ASReview LAB Server is designed to separate the AI engine (Task server) from the front end and back end.
 This implies that the AI engine can be run on a separate server, which can be more powerful than the front-end and back-end servers.
 This is especially useful for organizations that have heavy models that require a lot of processing power or even GPUs.